VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 • Reduce governance review effort and error-prone manual processes

-• Empower internal users while preserving veteran trust and usability
+• Empower internal users while preserving Veteran trust and usability

 • Veterans experience shorter forms and fewer errors